coopzone-dc/Floppy80-M1/USER-GUIDE.md

 Wait states are useful for overclocked CPU's where the CPU outperforms the Floppy emulation, which is optimised for normal CPU speed.
-The issue with wait states it they are known to disrupt critical timed operations, such as formatting a floppy disk.
+The issue with wait states is they are known to disrupt critical timed operations, such as formatting a floppy disk.

 ### boot.cfg